ButuzaPatrick/Bible-Study-Website/README.md

 # Bible Study App

 Welcome to the **Bible Study App** repository!
-This project is an open-source Bible study tool designed for simplicity, accessibility, and ease of use.
+This project is an open-source Bible study/scripture tool designed for simplicity, accessibility, and ease of use.
 Built using only HTML, CSS, and JavaScript, this app is ideal for Bible study enthusiasts who want a lightweight, user-friendly platform for reading and exploring scripture.

 ## Features